 Funding Medium and Type of Plan Administration: The Plan is self-funded by employer and employee contributions.
-Claims are paid out of a trust fund.
+Claims are paid out of a voluntary employee beneficiary association trust, for which Wells Fargo Bank is the trustee.
 This is not an insured plan.
-Claims are administered by an inhouse claims administration department.
+Claims are administered by an in-house claims administration department.